 The ham in this recipe gives you lots of options.
 Classic split pea soup is made with a ham bone.
 By all means, you can do that here!
-Just put it in when you start your veggies, let it cook the full 90 minutes.
-Take it out when the soup is finished, pull off the meat and return it back to the soup.
+Just put it in when you start your veggies and let it cook the full 90 minutes.
+Take it out when the soup is finished, and pull the meat off and return it back to the soup.
 I wanted this recipe to be easy and versatile, so while a ham bone may be ideal, any ham will work!
 Chopped deli ham, leftover ham steak, or extra holiday ham all work beautifully in this soup!
 It’s a perfect use-up for Easter ham.
-Chopped and portioned ham can be frozen in 1 cup containers, it works for so many recipes!
+Ham can be chopped and portioned and frozen in 1 cup containers.
+It works great for so many recipes!
 And of course, the heartiness of the other ingredients make it a great vegetarian option if you want to leave it out.